Himanshi-Mishra/Excel-Projects/README.md

 **Skills used:** Pivot charts, Slicing, Sorting and filtering, Removing duplicates.

-**Link**: https://github.com/Himanshi-Mishra/Excel-Projects/blob/main/Bike%20Sales%20dashboard.xlsx (by clicking on view raw you can download the excel file.)
+**Link**: https://github.com/Himanshi-Mishra/Excel-Projects/blob/main/Bike%20Sales%20dashboard.xlsx (by clicking on 'view raw' you can download the excel file.)